fplll/fplll/README.md

 Without any of the last three options, BKZ runs until no block has been updated for a full loop iteration.

-* `-bpre blocksize` :          Pre-processing block size.
+* `-bpre block_size` :          Pre-processing block size.
 Between 2 and the block size.
-* `-bkzlinearpruning level` :  Enables linear pruning in enumeration, such that the last level steps drop with slope -1/blockSize.
+* `-bkzlinearpruning level` :  Enables linear pruning in enumeration, such that the last level steps drop with slope -1/block_size.
 * `-bkzghbound factor` :       Multiplies the Gaussian heuristic by factor (of float type) to set the enumeration radius of the SVP calls.
 * `-bkzboundedlll` :	       Restricts the LLL call before considering a block to vector indices within that block.